iPlug2/iPlug2/Documentation/quickstart.md

 * Firstly, make sure your image is in PNG format.
   By default iPlug2 only works with PNG files.

-* Copy the PNG file to the IPlug Project's image resource folder e.g.
+* Copy the PNG file to the IPlug Project's image resource folder, e.g.

   _iPlug2/Projects/MyNewPlugin/Resources/img/cat.png_